 Our Recorded Music business produces revenue through the marketing, sale and licensing of recorded music in various physical (such as CDs, cassettes, LPs and DVDs) and digital (such as downloads and ringtones) formats.
 We have one of the world's largest and most diverse recorded music catalogs, including 28 of the top 100 U.S. best-selling albums of all time-more than any other recorded music company, including The Eagles: Their Greatest Hits 1971-1975 (the best-selling album of all time), Led Zeppelin IV and Rumours by Fleetwood Mac.
 We also lead all recorded music companies in albums certified as "Diamond" by RIAA, which are those albums that have more than 10 million net shipped units in the U.S., with approximately 30% of the total.
 Our roster of artists spans all musical genres and includes Led Zeppelin, The Eagles, Madonna, Green Day, Metallica and Fleetwood Mac.
 Our more recent album successes include artists such as Rob Thomas, Mike Jones, James Blunt, My Chemical Romance, Eric Clapton, T.I., Faith Hill, Death Cab for Cutie, Green Day, Disturbed, Paul Wall, and Big & Rich.
 Our Recorded Music business generated revenues of \$2.924 billion during our fiscal year ended September 30, 2005.
 The sale of digital content has provided additional revenue streams for our Recorded Music business.
-Digital recorded music revenue has grown from essentially nothing at the time of our acquisition in 2004 to \$137 million during our fiscal year ended September 30, 2005, and represented approximately 6% of recorded music revenues for the fourth quarter of fiscal 2005.
+Digital recorded music revenue has grown from essentially nothing at the time of our acquisition in 2004 to \$137 million during our fiscal year ended September 30, 2005.